DarkRiftNetworking/DarkRift.Documentation/advanced/key_topics/serialization.md

 Note that the reader/writer objects used here are not wrapped in a `using` statement, %DarkRift handles the lifetime of the reader/writer for you.

-To serialize our `IDarkRiftSerializable` object we can now pass it straight into the message constructor:
+To serialize our DarkRift.IDarkRiftSerializable object we can now pass it straight into the message constructor:
 ```csharp
 Player player = new Player();